Ted Nugent: Civil rights

-Nugent is an outspoken critic of Islam, which he describes as a "voodoo religion" that "believes in world domination".
+In November 2008, coinciding with the election of Barack Obama as America's first black president, Nugent appeared on The Political Cesspool, a white nationalist radio show.
+In 2012, he stated, "I'm beginning to wonder if it would have been best had the South won the Civil War."

+Nugent is also a staunch critic of Black Lives Matter, stating "Black Lives [Matter] don't give a shit about Black lives" and that they are a "terrorist organization".

-During an interview with Piers Morgan, Nugent was asked if he would mind if one of his children came out as gay, saying "Not at all ...
+During an interview with Piers Morgan in 2011, Nugent was asked if he would mind if one of his children came out as gay, saying "Not at all ...
 I'm repulsed at the concept of man-on-man sex, I think it's against nature.
 I think it's strange as hell, but if that's what you are, I love you.
 I'm not going to judge another's morals.
 I say live and let live.
 I have friends that are gay."

-Nugent clashed in 2014 with Jay Dean, then the mayor of Longview, Texas and an incoming Republican member of the Texas House of Representatives after Dean moved to cancel Nugent's scheduled appearance at the Longview Independence Day concert.
-Dean said that he finds Nugent's music unsuitable for family-oriented audiences on July 4.
-Longview hence paid Nugent $16,000, half of the amount he had been promised, to drop him from the concert.
-Nugent in turn called Dean "racist" and "clueless, dishonest and one of the bad guys."

-In 2014, Nugent worked as the treasurer and co-chairman for Sid Miller's campaign for Texas Agriculture Commissioner.

-Nugent's conservative views have prompted criticism from fellow musicians such as Paul McCartney, David Crosby, and the band Goldfinger, who have a song titled "Fuck Ted Nugent" on their album Open Your Eyes.
+Environmentalism

+Nugent has stated, "You have to have shit for brains to believe this global warming bullshit" and said people "have to be mentally ill to believe in electric vehicles".